Xiaoqing15/DAEN-690-W_Insights/Datasets.md

 4. Validation and Testing: Comprehensive examination to ensure accuracy and integrity of the cleaned dataset, confirming error rectification.

 ## Data Quality
+1. Completeness:
+Analyzing the Fairfax County FRD emergency response data (1/01/2021 to 8/31/2023), we find two types of missing values ('NA' and empty cells), with missing data often contextually relevant rather than indicative of recording errors, as seen in columns like 'UnitWithPatientDT' and 'CalcCall2FirstArrive'.
+2. Uniqueness:
+The Fairfax County FRD emergency response data (1/01/2021-8/31/2023) shows context-specific missing values, like 'NA' or empty cells, indicating varied incident scenarios rather than data errors.
+3. Accuracy:
+The dataset was sourced from the FRD's data warehouse, where they adhere to strict and standardized protocols for incident reporting, patient care documentation, and data collection.
+Additionally, FRD's commitment to regular and timely data updates is vital for maintaining data accuracy, particularly in dynamic sectors like emergency services.
+These collective practices ensure the dataset's high accuracy in this project.
+For privacy reasons, the locations or outcomes of the EMS incidents are not provided in this dataset.
+4. Atomicity:
+According to the data collection and data storage, each EMS incident can be treated as an atomic unit of data.
+5. Conformity:
+The dataset exhibits a high level of consistency in its contents.
+For instance, the Incident Number follows a consistent pattern starting with 'E,' followed by the two-digit year, three-digit Julian date, and a four-digit sequential number.
+Additionally, time intervals are consistently represented in seconds, timestamps adhere to the "mm/dd/yyyy hh:mm:ss" format, and incident types are uniformly abbreviated and aligned with those found in the dispatch algorithms document.
+6. Overall Quality:
+The overall quality of the flat data is generally good.
+However, it is essential to acknowledge certain limitations, notably the absence of data related to the locations or outcomes of the EMS incidents.
+These missing components could potentially impact the accuracy and depth of subsequent research findings.
+(This aspect will be reevaluated after conducting further research.)